mobxjs/mobx-state-tree/README.md

 storeInstance.todos[0].setTitle("Chocolate instead plz")
 ```

-Since any node in a tree, is an tree in itself, any built-in method in MST can be invoked on any node in the tree, not just the root.
+Because any node in a tree is an tree in itself, any built-in method in MST can be invoked on any node in the tree, not just the root.
 This makes it possible to get a patch stream of a certain subtree, or to apply middleware to a certain subtree only.

 ### Actions

-By default, nodes can only be modified by one of their actions, or actions higher up in the tree.
+By default, nodes can only be modified by one of their actions, or by actions higher up in the tree.
 Actions can be defined by passing a second object to to `types.model`:

 ```javascript